jeandtx/Solution250/README.md

 ## License

 The Feedback Analyzer project is licensed under the MIT License.
 You can find more information in the LICENSE file.

-## Acknowledgements

-We would like to express our gratitude to the following resources for their contributions:

-OpenAI for providing the GPT-3.5 model, which assisted in generating the README file.
-Our teachers and mentors for guiding us throughout the development process.

-## Contact

-For any inquiries or feedback regarding the Feedback Analyzer project, please contact:

-Project Lead: John Doe (john.doe@example.com)
-Developer: Jane Smith (jane.smith@example.com)
-Feel free to reach out with any questions or suggestions!